1 Corinthians Chapter Nine

 1 Corinthians 9:11 & 12

 If we have sown spiritual seed among you, is it too much if we reap a material harvest from you?
-If others have this right of support from you, shouldn't we have it all the more?
-But we did not use this right.
-On the contrary, we put up with anything rather than hinder the gospel of Christ.
+If others are sharing in this right to be supported by you, don't we have a greater claim to it?
+But we don't make use of this right.
+Rather, we put up with all kinds of things so as not to impede in any way the Good News about the Messiah.

 Paul uses logic to show the Corinthian believers that he and his team deserved financial support from the church but goes on to say they did not want that support.
 We see that the reason that Paul and his team did not take money from the churches was that they wanted the money to be used for other ministry.
 When he says "hinder the gospel", it is talking about the fact that the "church" only has so much funding and, if they were to demand a paycheck, that money would have to be taken out of some other ministry area such as feeding the widows, etc. Today, there are many "pastors" who are demanding high wages so that they can live in style and they have a right to receive this compensation but they are already receiving their reward for the work that they are doing.
 Paul was looking forward to his eternal rewards and not focused on the here and now.
 Those that are receiving their rewards here are also hindering the gospel because their wages could be used to serve others and bring them to faith in Jesus Christ.